pjflanagan/bell/README.md

 ## TODO:

-- Need to finalize some of the code layout (handling variables)
+- Need to finalize some of the code layout (interpolated variables)

 1. VSCode Plugin for Syntax highlighting (I won't want to do this if I can't make it look good)
 2. Command Line Tool (make it work in the first place, after that I can try and make it look good)